Agostinodn/Agostinodn/README.md

 ### Hi there ✌

-#I'm Agostino.
-Web Developer and UI / UX Designer.🏻
+I'm Agostino.
+Junior Web Developer💻 and UI/UX Designer🎨.

+Frontend side I use the latest technologies such as HTML5, CSS3 and ES6 using Angular